bradsavon/crm/TESTING.md

 ### Authentication Setup

-E2E tests use authenticated sessions stored in `e2e/.auth/user.json`.
-The setup script (`auth.setup.ts`) logs in once and saves the session for reuse.
+E2E tests use authenticated sessions stored in `.auth/user.json`.
+The setup script (`e2e/auth.setup.ts`) logs in once and saves the session for reuse.
+The setup project in `playwright.config.ts` automatically runs this before other tests.

 **Environment Variables:**
 - `TEST_USER_EMAIL`: Test user email (default: `admin@crm.com`)